gadmm/RFCs/rfcs/interop.md

 sounds, at least when using address space reservation.
-One must be “very unlucky” if a full huge mappable address range becomes entirely available (unreserved) after some memory was allocated inside of it, at a location close to where we choose to extend the address space next.
+One must be “very unlucky” if a full huge mappable address range becomes entirely available (unreserved) after some memory was allocated inside of it, at a location close to where we choose to extend the reserved address space next.

 To convert plausibility into certainty, the language designer can use a few tricks, such as asking the programmer, who knows more about the